 Subject Leader: Mr R Thompson

-Business GCSE and A Level [Edexcel] and A Level Economics [AQA] give pupils an opportunity to develop their skills and knowledge in the world of commerce, business management, wealth creation, adding value and current affairs.
+Business GCSE and A Level [Edexcel] and A Level Economics [Edexcel] give pupils an opportunity to develop their skills and knowledge in the world of commerce, business management, wealth creation, adding value and current affairs.

 Students wishing to study economics should have a strong interest in world issues such as globalisation, government policy, poverty and income distribution, environmental constraints and ethics.
 Students wishing to study business would benefit from an interest in enterprise and the management of firms in a global environment.